Have you ever glanced at your development logs and wondered why they don't make sense?

 Service and Function Invocations

 When a service or function is called, it's a good idea to report the context of the call at a lower log level, primarily for debugging.
-Having these logs on hand makes it much easier to explore issues with business logic, especially when we don't have the ability to connect a debugger to your application.
+Having these logs on hand makes it much easier to explore issues with business logic, especially when we don't have the ability to connect a debugger to your program.

 User Interactions and Business Stats

-Every application has its own set of business cases and user journeys, which provide a wealth of information for the system's domain specialists.
+Every program has its own set of business cases and user journeys, which provide a wealth of information for the system's domain specialists.
 Other business-related data, such as transaction volumes and active users and their stages, is useful in gaining business insights and can even be used for business intelligence.

 #2 Know When to Use Each Log Level

-The severity of each event in the system is indicated by the log level.
+The severity of each event log in the system is indicated by the log level.
 The following levels are accessible in most logging frameworks.

 - ERROR – Identifies error events that may still let the software run, but with restricted capabilities in the impacted routes.

 - WARN – Describes events that are less destructive than errors.
-They usually do not result in any reduction of the application's functionality or its full failure.
+They usually do not result in any reduction of the program's functionality or its full failure.
 They are, however, red signs that must be investigated.

 - DEBUG – Denotes particular and detailed data, which is mostly used for debugging.
 These logs assist us in debugging the code.